Views: 9

 Titus Maccius Plautus (c.
 254-184 B.C.)
 Writer of comedy, wrote bawdy and swift moving plots.
 His plays were vulgar in the attempt to appeal to the uneducated classes.
 Shakespeare borrowed his plot from the play THE TWIN BROTHERS for his comedy A COMEDY OF ERRORS.

 Up Pompeii was made into a TV series and had a movie spinoff.
-Below I have included the opening credits and a few lines that give you the gist of the show.
-It is not highbrow stuff, but why would you want your comedy to be highbrow when you can have scantily clad women, and off color jokes.
+Below, I have included the opening credits and a few lines that give you the gist of the show.
+It is not highbrow stuff, but why would you want your comedy to be highbrow when you can have scantily clad women, and MANY off color jokes.
 If you don’t approve of such things, that’s OK!
 The action of the TV show all took place in a town that would meet its fate soon enough at the foot of Mount Vesuvius.
 Divine justice, right?

 Look it the show up on YouTube.
 Frankie Howerd was perfect casting for Lurkio.
 His character was straight out of 1970s British movies that hinted at sex, and gave the audience a wink and a nudge.
 This was not porn.
 This was burlesque.
 If you have seen an episode of Benny Hill, then the middle age bad boy persona may seem familiar.
 Such a show would not be tolerated today.
-The show premiered in 1969.
+Just remember, the show premiered in 1969.

 Recently, a revival was proposed with the actress comedian Miranda Hart.
 I can see why she was offered the role.
-Ms. Harts TV show Miranda was nothing but an audition to take the role of Lurkio.
+Ms. Harts TV show Miranda was nothing (in my opinion) but an audition to take the role of Lurkio.
 Miranda is a sitcom about a socially inept woman, owner of a joke shop, seeking a husband.
 She loves a chef that works next door, and shares her thoughts by addressing the audience directly.
-She is surrounded by wacky characters. .
+She is surrounded by wacky characters.
 If you look really hard it had the same set up of UP POMPEII.
 Both actors had a strong connection to the audience, through the use of the theatrical use of what is called the aside (where the actor addresses the audience directly on the action of the play).

 However, Hart turned the role down.